 In this blog post, you will find the best things to do on Isle of Skye.
 The Isle of Skye is a must-see when visiting Scotland.

+I visited the Isle of Skye as part of my 2-week road trip in Scotland.
 Although the Isle of Skye is not large, it has several types of scenery.

 There are rocky and dark areas, sandy beaches, green areas, lots of sheep and cattle, and areas where the greenery is wilder.